 9. HONOR THE SUN, BABY If you enjoy doing yoga, there’s a set of exercises known as the “sun salutation”.
 These exercises exercise both your body and your soul, balancing both in harmony through meditation and physical movement in one.
 Begin this exercise on the morning of the summer solstice and aim to make it a daily habit from this time on.
 It takes only a few minutes but it feels sooooo GREAT afterwards, ESPECIALLY if you do it outside!

 I hope you have LOVED reading today’s ButterflyMoms blog! <3

 CALL TO ACTION…

-If you like this blog for goodness sakes hit the LIKE button and SHARE IT!
-What are the boys in your life who have made a difference to your heart?
+If you LOVED this blog for goodness sakes hit the LIKE button and FORWARD it to friends!